Iankimble/BLCH_Python/GitCloneActivity.md

 - Your program must perform some type of action on the data (can loop, check a condition, etc.)
 - Your program must output a result.

-Once finished, write a brief read.me document, describing you program and exaplaining to another user what your program does and how to install it.
+Once finished, write a brief README.me document, describing you program and exaplaining to another user what your program does and how to install it.
 Next, commit and push your work to your repository.

-Finally, find a classmate that has also completed these steps.
-You will now need to visit that students repository, find their program and clone the program onto your repository. follow their steps and test and check if they're program works.

 ### Part 2

+CREATE A NEW REPOSITORY
+In codespaces, create a new codespace repository.
+Use the blank template for your new repo, then copy your program code and README.md document into your new repo.

+<b> Your new repository should be structured as followed: </b>
+- new reposiory called "yourname_cloneRepo"
+- a new folder called sourcecCode
+- inside the new sourceCode folder, have a new file called name_gitCloneFunction.Py
+- inside the new sourceCode folder, have a new file called README.Md

+Once you've copied and pasted your assignment, use the source control button to publish your work to Github.

+Name your new repo called yourname_cloneRepoAssignment

+## Part 3
+Find another classmate to clone their repo.

 Create a new document, called <b>classFunctionReview.txt</b>
 You will review your classmates code by answer the following questions: